swostik720/ecommerce_project/README.md

 ✨ **Welcome to SBS Optics!** 🕶️
 ✨ Your one-stop shop for high-quality optical products.
-✨ This is a fully functional **e-commerce website** built using **React** for the frontend and **Laravel** for the backend, featuring authentication, an admin panel, and a smooth shopping experience. 🚀
+✨ This is a fully functional **e-commerce website** built using **React** for the frontend and **Laravel** for the backend, featuring authentication, an admin panel, order tracking, and a smooth shopping experience. 🚀

 ---